mahaeid/android-todo-app/README.md

 <!--
-    Couple of points about editing:
+    Couple of points about edcvcvcviting:

     1. Keep it SIMPLE.
     2. Refer to reference docs and other external sources when possible.